lionkmp/ai64_extractor/README.txt

 Copyright (c) 2004-2010 Ferenc 'Lion/Kempelen' Veres
 lion@xaraya.hu http://lion.xaraya.hu

-LICENSE

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 WHAT IS THIS?

 ai64 allows you to comvert complete directory structures containing